BarrettNB/Springboard/Capstone_2--Airport_weather/README.md

 The departure-arrival split is similar for the rain for both the delays and cancellations.
 This time, the rise in arrival delays is steady all the way through a rain code value of 3.
 Perhaps airports can still accept arriving airplanes during heavy rain as long as there is no severe weather, which would force a ground stop.

 We need to consider how many of our flights actually have each of these codes.
 Since the flights seem much more vulnerable to delays on the departure end, we will focus on arrival codes.

+### Key Takeaways

+Snow and rain have the strongest effects on flights.
+In particular, snow can cause delays on the departure end and cancellations on both ends of the flight, and rain can delay flights on the departure end.
+In all cases, these effects are more pronounced with more intense weather.
+We should focus on these effects as we attempt to train the data and need to start trimming explanatory variables to simplify the training process.

 ## Training